openplans/shareabouts/doc/CONFIG.md

 Shareabouts allows you to create multiple static pages, linked from the top navigation bar.
 To create a page:

-* First add a title, slug, and url to the "pages" array in config.yml.
+* To add a page to the navigaton bar, first add a title, slug, and url to the "pages" array in config.yml.
 For example:

     - title: About
       slug: about
       url: /static/sa/pages/about.html
 	  start_page: true

-* The *start_page* option allows specifying that this page should be open when people first visit the site.
+  The *start_page* option allows specifying that this page should be open when people first visit the site.
 If omitted, it defaults to false.

 * Create the page content (as HTML) in the file pointed to by the url.
   For the given example, you would edit the content in src/sa_web/static/sa/pages/features.html.

 ### Styling